etzkorn/Delirium/README.md

 	*`simulation_analyses/0_Generate_Simulation_Values.R`

-	and you've run `0_Generate_Simulation_Values.R`,
-	you should be able to execute the following code to run the first two models on simulated data sets:
+and you've run `0_Generate_Simulation_Values.R`, you should be able to execute the following code to run the first two models on simulated data sets:

 	`Rnosave Simulation_Scripts/Fit_Model.R -t 1-2 -tc 2 -N TestTwoJobs`

+## Removing output files:

+This should remove the output files from your main directory:

+	`ls | grep -P "TestTwoJobs.*" | xargs -d"\n" rm`